collectiveaccess/providence/README.md

 Once the updated files are in place navigate in your web browser to the login screen.
 You will see this message:

 ```
 Your database is out-of-date.
 Please install all schema migrations starting with migration #xxx.
-Click here to automatically apply the required updates, or see the update HOW-TO for instructions on applying database updates manually.
+Click here to automatically apply the required updates.
 ```

 The migration number may vary depending upon the version you're upgrading from.
 Click on the `here` link to begin the database update process.